gavel with wedding rings

 Collaborative law requires both spouses to agree to collaboration.
 If you would like to try a collaborative approach but your spouse is unsure if it's right for them, that can become a major setback.
 Similarly, your spouse may have already hired a lawyer, and their legal representation may be unfamiliar with the collaborative process or unwilling to participate.

-The Sutton Law Firm, with locations in Bartow, Lakeland, and St. Petersburg, can offer assistance if your spouse is reluctant to collaborate.
+The Sutton Law Firm, with law offices in Lakeland, St. Petersburg, and Bartow, FL, can offer assistance if your spouse is reluctant to collaborate.
 We can provide access to collaborative process groups so your spouse can at least consider the potential time and cost benefits of this resolution method.
 While this is no guarantee that your spouse will agree to a collaborative divorce, providing information and resources is worthwhile.

-Reviews From Satisfied Clients Skilled Attorneys in Bartow, Lakeland, and St. Petersburg
+Reviews From Satisfied Clients Skilled Attorneys in Lakeland, St. Petersburg, and Bartow

 1